 Fidelity’s account types are broken down into 10 key areas, these include:

 Investing and trading:

 Saving for retirement

 Saving for medical expenses: Health Savings Account (HSA).
 Saving to Achieve a Better Life Experience (ABLE): The Attainable Savings Plan.
 Charitable giving: Fidelity Charitable.
 Estate planning and trusts: Trust account & Estate.
 Annuities: Fidelity Personal Retirement Annuity, Deferred Fixed Annuities, Immediate Fixed Income Annuities, Deferred Income Annuities.
 Life insurance: Universal Life, Term Life Insurance.

-When it comes to TD Ameritrade there are also a number of account types on offer ranging from standard accounts, retirement accounts, education accounts, speciality accounts, to managed portfolios and margin trading accounts.
+When it comes to TD Ameritrade there are also a number of account types on offer ranging from standard accounts, retirement accounts, education accounts, specialty accounts, to managed portfolios and margin trading accounts.